Xilinx/mlir-aie/programming_guide/section-2/section-2b/04_Repeat/README.md

 <img src="./../../../assets/Repeat.png" height="150">

 This repetition is achieved using the Data Movement Accelerator (DMA) of the shared tile in the link.
 In particular, the DMA buffer descriptors rely on synchronization logic to ensure data is handled at the correct time, to avoid data corruption.
-To program the repeat pattern the synchronization logic associated to the buffer descriptors of the shared tile is generated in such a way as to send additional copies of the data received through the input Object FIFO.
+To program the repeat pattern the synchronization logic associated to the buffer descriptors of the shared tile is generated in such a way as to send additional copies of the data which was received through the input Object FIFO.
 These data copies do not lead to additional memory being allocated as they are made at the DMA level of the output Object FIFO, as is showcased by the red arrow in the figure below:

 <img src="./../../../assets/RepeatSharedTile.png" height="300">